 - You may need a better steam wand if the present one does not froth as you expect

 If you are on a budget, here is a coffee maker that will grind, brew, and also wake you up in the morning.
-The Cuisinart DGB-550BK goes for less than $100, and while you don’t expect it to be of high quality, it has adorable features that will make you want to keep it.
+The Cuisinart DGB-550BK is relatively cheap, and while you don’t expect it to be of high quality, it has adorable features that will make you want to keep it.

 First, it is a 24-hour programmable unit that will deliver some wake-up coffee after setting the timer.
 It also includes a separate grinder and filtering chamber to make it easy during addition and removal.
 At times, you may feel like the mill is too loud.
 The 550BK allows you to use pre-ground coffee by first turning off the grinder via ‘grind off’ control.